rossillingworth/Validator.js/README.md

 Validator handles everything else.

 Our easily extended mixture of functions and regex is then used to validate your forms.
-We provide a few basic examples, but you will need to add any custom functions.
+I am providing a few basic examples, but you will need to add any custom functions.

 Validation: